stangri/docs.openwrt.melmac.net/pbr/README.md

 ### <a name='Unmetdependencies'></a>Unmet dependencies

 If you are running a development (trunk/snapshot) build of OpenWrt on your router and your build is outdated (meaning that packages of the same revision/commit hash are no longer available and when you try to satisfy the [requirements](#Requirements) you get errors), please flash either current OpenWrt release image or current development/snapshot image.

+### <a name='Howtoupgradetoamostrecentversion'></a>How to upgrade to a most recent version

+If you're on OpenWrt 23.05, OpenWrt 24.10 or snapshots and have been advised to upgrade to a `pbr`/`luci-app-pbr` versions more recent than what's available in OpenWrt repositories, please [add my packages repository to your OpenWrt device](https://docs.openwrt.melmac.net/#OnyourOpenWrtdevice).

 ## <a name='Howtouse'></a>How to use